RMWinslow/RMWinslow.github.io/other/mahdiDDS.md

-Statement of Research Mahdi Ansari
+# Statement of Research Mahdi Ansari

+Mahdi, I have ~~crossed out~~ your original phrasing, and provided suggested additions **in bold**.

+Also note that near the end of the `Research Objectives and Timeline` section, I have italicized a couple of sentences that were difficult to understand.

 # Underlying Forces in the Modern Business World